ChaosInTheCRD/kube-lock/README.md

 # kube-lock
-☢️ Still under development!
-I have finished building the first iteration of the tool, but it may be a bit rough around the edges.
-Nevertheless, feel free to give it a try! ☢️

 A pane of glass between you and your Kubernetes clusters.
 - Sits as an intermediary between you and `kubectl`, allowing you to `lock` and `unlock` contexts.